 Semi-Homemade Meals are Just a Smart Idea

 In the early days of my marriage, before my son was born, I prided myself on my from-scratch cooking.
 Why buy bread when you can bake it, right?
-I routinely spent 90 minutes making dinner, often with multiple elements—lasagna with roasted vegetables in the filling and homemade sauce, or French onion soup with onions that took 45 minutes to caramelize, then simmered in (homemade) beef stock until the aroma drove us crazy.
+I routinely spent 90 minutes making dinner, often with multiple elements — lasagna with roasted vegetables in the filling and homemade sauce, or a French onion soup recipe with onions that took 45 minutes to caramelize, then simmered in (homemade) beef stock until the aroma drove us crazy.

 I haven’t cooked that way for years.
-Work demands and homework supervision and, well, just life have claimed too much of my time.
+Work demands, homework supervision, and well, just life have claimed too much of my time.
 These days I’m aiming to get dinner on the table in well under an hour, 30 minutes if I can pull it off.
 And one way I do that is with shortcuts from the grocery store.

 Rotisserie chicken is probably the first thing you thought of when I said “shortcuts,” but the options go far beyond that.
-Think jarred marinara sauce or canned salmon, rolls of prepared polenta or pre-chopped fresh vegetables, frozen potstickers or rice that you cook in big batches and freeze to use later.
+Think pantry staples like jarred marinara sauce or canned salmon, rolls of prepared polenta or pre-chopped fresh vegetables, frozen tortellini or rice that you cook in big batches and freeze to use later.
 It’s all real food, it’s all nutritious, and it’s all easy.
 And most importantly, it’s all fast.

-Quick-dinner strategy #1: Healthy prepared food + fresh food
+Strategy #1: Pair healthy prepared food with fresh food

-This equation forms the base of all my semi-homemade cooking.
-I take an element or two that comes ready to use—no chopping or cooking required—and add a handful of fresh ingredients to turn it into something new.
+This equation forms the base of all my healthy semi-homemade recipes.
+I take an element or two that comes ready to use — no chopping or cooking required — and add a handful of fresh ingredients to turn it into something new.
 When I’m done, I have created a quick family dinner that tastes homemade in a fraction of the time.
 These easy dinner recipes all use the formula.

-This near-miraculous recipe takes just 10 minutes to put together because it uses prepared marinara sauce and no-boil noodles.
+This near-miraculous version of a beloved Italian classic takes just 10 minutes to put together because it uses prepared marinara sauce and no-boil noodles.
 With pre-washed baby spinach and pre-shredded cheese, you’ll have your lasagna assembled before the oven’s finished pre-heating.
 The result?
 An ooey-gooey, rich and cheesy baked pasta dish any nonna would be happy to serve.

-More ways to combine healthy prepared foods + fresh
+More ways to pair healthy prepared foods with fresh food

 Quick Mediterranean Tuna Salad.
 Combine a can of tuna and a can of drained and rinsed white beans with chopped red onion and red bell pepper, capers, parsley leaves, olive oil, and fresh lemon juice.
 Serve this healthy dinner on crusty rolls or a bed of fresh greens.